larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Terminology

-Below we use the term "administrator" to refer to the people who are assigned by the IESG to manage a particular communication channel, such as a mailing list or a chat group.
-For example, working group chairs are administrators of all the participation channels their WG uses, which typically includes mailing lists and chat channels, but might also include collaborative tools such as GitHub or GitLab.
+Below we use the term "administrator" to refer to the people who are assigned by the IESG to manage a particular public participation channel or discussion forum.
+This document uses the term "forum" to refer to any public IETF participation channel, such as a mailing list, chat group, or discussion in a collaborative tool such as GitHub or GitLab.
+For example, working group chairs are administrators of all the public fora their WG uses, which typically includes mailing lists and chat groups, but might also include collaborative tools such as GitHub or GitLab.
 Another example of administrators are the "owners" of non-WG IETF mailing lists.

 # IETF Moderator Team

-This memo proposes a uniform approach to moderating the IETF's various participation channels.
-A moderator team for the IETF will develop uniform guidelines for moderation and will facilitate their implementation as detailed below.
+This memo proposes a uniform approach to moderating the IETF's various public fora.
+A moderator team for the IETF will develop uniform guidelines for moderation and will facilitate their implementation and application as detailed below.
 These changes are intended to address the issues identified in the previous model {{motive}} and the principles described in the introduction.